 Wrapping it up

 And in order to execute your email marketing personalization strategy, you will need an effective email marketing software like SendX.
-It is intuitive and affordable, and comes with a 14-day trial (No credit card required).
+It is intuitive and affordable, and comes with a 14-day free trial (No credit card required).

 Remember, it can take some trial and error finding out what works for your business needs and what your customers respond to, but once you have implemented email marketing personalization, you will reap the benefits.